snowplow/snowplow-flutter-tracker/README.md

 Instantiate a tracker using the `Snowplow.createTracker` function.
 The function takes two required arguments: `namespace` and `endpoint`.
-Tracker namespace identifies the tracker instance, you may create multiple trackers with different namespaces.
+Tracker namespace identifies the tracker instance; you may create multiple trackers with different namespaces.
 The endpoint is the URI of the Snowplow collector to send the events to.
 There are additional optional arguments to configure the tracker, please refer to the documentation for a complete specification.